 - Layout, which is the 2D top view of the model.

 - StackUp, which is a 2D side view of the model.
 By combining Layout and Stack-up, SENSE automatically builds the 3D geometrical model of the sensor.

 - Pointers (optional), which may represent touch effects of finger, including gloved touch, or stylus.

-- Analysis, which contains two types of analysis:
+- Analysis, which contains three types of analysis: